FullmetalAlgorist/roboto/store/README.md

 Creating a file in this directory automatically activates the option in the framework.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/vuex-store).

-Things to do:
---figure out when update pushes to heroku (production mode) --error handling (network error when searching for prince on heroku) -make info page, that says it's from itunes
--make sure axios request is happening on the server side --play around with async data in script vs the store reach out -maybe a model that tells you what happens when an album is clicked -maybe a database that stores star ratings